aleksmn/100-days-of-code/log.md

 ### Day 35: February 5, 2017

-**Today's Progress**: Learned how to create your custom Excel functions using VBA
+**Today's Progress**: Learned how to create custom Excel functions using VBA

 ### Day 34: February 4, 2017